Bridge Inspections in 2022—Everything You Need to Know

 Here are some of the main techniques inspectors use for bridge inspections:

 - Visual inspections.
 This is exactly what it sounds like—inspectors visually review the condition of the bridge in detail, either by standing directly in front of parts of it and looking at it or by using a Remote Visual Inspection (RVI) tool, like a drone, which can provide visual information to them remotely.
+Learn more in this guide to visual inspections.

 - Thermal inspections.
 Thermal or infrared data can detect changes in infrared radiation from the surface of a bridge, which could indicate degradation or delamination in the concrete.